rohit12crj/Study-Notes/Linux-Shell-Scripting/notes.md

 ---
 ✅ What is the difference between a process and a thread?

-✅ What is a zombie process?

-✅ What is file permission in Linux and how does it work?

 ✅ What is the difference between hard link and soft link?